exploratory-io/book/faq.md

 ## Can I add my preferred R packages ?

 We have a plan to support this.
 If you have such requirement please contact support@exploratory.io .
 We would love to hear your requirement and discuss how to make it possible.

+## I have very sensitive data.
+Where my data is stored ?

+Once you import your data into Exploratory it stays inside Exploratory Desktop's repository that is located on your PC, under ~/.exploratory.
+Your data stays on your PC and never leave your PC.

+## Can I change my username ?

+We are not currently supporting it, but we will in future release.
+If you need it to be changed now, please contact support@exploratory.io, we can manually change it at the server for you.